letsar/flutter_sticky_header/README.md

 If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/letsar/flutter_sticky_header/issues).
 If you fixed a bug or implemented a new feature, please send a [pull request](https://github.com/letsar/flutter_sticky_header/pulls).

+## Thanks

+:clap: Thanks to [slightfoot](https://github.com/slightfoot) with it's RenderBox version (https://github.com/slightfoot/flutter_sticky_headers) which unintentionally challenged me to work in this RenderSliver version.